dictation-toolbox/Caster/docs/readthedocs/Installation/Dragon_NaturallySpeaking.md

    - Disable all the checkboxes in the “Correction” menu, except for the “Automatically add words to the active vocabulary” option.

-   - Under the “Commands” menu make sure to check the “Require click to select…” checkboxes.
+        Under the “Commands” menu make sure to check the “Require click to select…” checkboxes.
 Otherwise you will find yourself accidentally clicking buttons or menu items instead of inserting text into your editor.
 I’ve disabled the other checkboxes in that menu as well.

    - Set the “speed versus accuracy” slider in the “Miscellaneous” menu to a fairly high value.

-   - Uncheck the “Use the dictation box for unsupported applications” checkbox.
+     ​    Uncheck the “Use the dictation box for unsupported applications” checkbox.
 Use Caster text manipulation instead.

 2. ### Python

    **First** Download and install [Python v2.7.17 32-bit](https://www.python.org/downloads/release/python-2717/) listed as `Windows x86 MSI installer` not Python 3 or the Python 2.7 64-bit.
 These dependencies will change when Natlink utilizes Python 3.

    Make sure to select `Add python to path`.
-This can be done manually by searching for "edit environment variables for your account" and adding your Python27 folder to the list of Path values
+This can be done manually by searching for "edit environment variables for your account" and adding your Python folder to the list of Path values